tongtwist/easypubsub/README.md

 # EasyPubSub

-A lightweight, type-safe publish/subscribe library for TypeScript with powerful filtering capabilities.
+A lightweight, zero-deps, type-safe publish/subscribe library for TypeScript with powerful filtering capabilities.

 ## Features